-I am the founder of Analog Movement, a multidisciplinary platform reimagining our experience of being in a human body.
-Through explorative movement, I weave the imaginative with the pragmatic to shape sensorial experiences that feel inclusive, accessible, and profoundly human.
-My classes are informed by the theory of Katonah Yoga® (Nevine Michaan and Abbie Galvin); the biomorphic expressions and Core Awareness philosophy of Liz Koch; mobility and functional movement practices influenced by Matt Phippen and Tom Myers; a contemplative approach to meditation and inner inquiry inspired by Ally Bogard; the liberatory teachings of bell hooks; the intelligence of great nature; and the depth of my own lived experience.
+I founded Analog Movement, a multidisciplinary platform devoted to reimagining what it feels like to inhabit a human body.
+Through explorative movement, I weave the imaginative with the pragmatic to create sensorial experiences that are inclusive, accessible, and profoundly human.
+My teaching draws from a rich constellation of influences: the theory of Katonah Yoga® (Nevine Michaan and Abbie Galvin); the biomorphic philosophy and Core Awareness work of Liz Koch; mobility and functional movement practices shaped by Matt Phippen and Tom Myers; a contemplative approach to meditation and inner inquiry inspired by Ally Bogard; and the liberatory teachings of bell hooks.
+Woven through it all is the intelligence of great nature, and the depth of my own lived experience.

-The center of my maternal work is focused on nourishment.
-I believe that food can be deeply delicious, comforting, and pleasurable while also serving as a powerful tool for restoration and healing.
-Through thoughtfully prepared meals, seasonal ingredients, and time-honored postpartum practices, I support women to rebuild, replenish, and recover during one of life's most transformative and tender seasons.
-Sourcing ingredients with integrity is a non-negotiable.
-I believe nourishment extends far beyond sustenance.
-It is ritual, medicine, artistry, and care.
-I feel deeply honored to be of service to women through this extraordinary time of life.
+My maternal work is rooted in nourishment.
+I believe food can be deeply delicious, comforting, pleasurable, and a powerful vehicle for restoration and healing.
+Through thoughtfully prepared meals, seasonal ingredients, and time-honored postpartum traditions, I support women in rebuilding, replenishing, and recovering during one of life's most transformative and tender seasons.
+Sourcing with integrity is non-negotiable.
+Nourishment, to me, extends far beyond sustenance; it is ritual, medicine, artistry, and care.
+It is a profound honor to hold women through this extraordinary passage.

-I currently live in Chicago with my husband and our Corgi pup, Potato.
+I am currently based in Chicago with my husband and our Corgi pup, Potato.

 What is Katonah Yoga®?